-The COVID pandemic has dominated personal and political life across the world since early 2020.
-Both the effects of the pandemic and the political and policy responses to it have varied greatly within and across countries.
-Large amounts of data have been - and continue to be - generated on this, some of which have played an important role in public debates.
+The COVID pandemic dominated personal and political life across the world in 2020 and 2021.
+Both the effects of the pandemic and the political and policy responses to it varied greatly within and across countries.
+Large amounts of data have been generated on this, some of which played an important role in public debates.
 Students selecting this topic will design a quantitative project on an aspect of the COVID pandemic and/or the responses to it.
 While they are, in principle, free to define their own project, they should aim for a project to have some politics element (which would already be the case if some of the explanatory variables in a project related to political or policy aspects).